 The wholesale electric market can be extremely volatile.
 A REP steps in and provides demand procurement, buying expertise and handles risk management.
 REPs must possess the skill to buy at affordable rates rather than be subject to the pricing whims of the real-time electricity marketplace.
 For example, Bradshaw says, we’ve seen wholesale prices go up to as much as $9 per kilowatt hour.

-Yep, being an REP can be “risky business.”
+Yep, retail electricity providers can be “risky business.”
 So that low kilowatt per hour rate you may have gotten from a REP as a new member may be a price you never see again once that offer period is completed.

 Energy Ogre acts as your agent with REPs

 Energy Ogre wants REPs to be successful.
 We want them to make a reasonable margin as, after all, they are in this business to earn money.
 But we want you to be successful, too.
 Our job is to work with REPs to get you the best rate based on the way you use energy.
-And because we work solely for you, we go to bat on your behalf when it comes to avoiding potential egregious situations such as hidden fees, transfers, contract issues, and more.
+And because we work solely for you.
+We go to bat on your behalf when it comes to avoiding potential egregious situations.
+That includes hidden fees, transfers, contract issues, and more.

 Are REPs different from one another?
 Sure.
 We are not suggesting that REPs are bad, either.
 In fact, we explained precisely why customers need them.
 But Energy Ogre is here to make sure REPs don’t get too greedy and play competitively with your hard earned dollars.
 And keep in mind, all of the electricity they sell is the same.
-You don’t get better electricity from another REP. So why should you pay more for it?
+You don’t get better electricity from other retail electricity providers.
+So why should you pay more for it?
 Shouldn’t you get the most energy for the lowest cost, and optimize your budget?

 Similar articles: “It’s time for a break up with your REP”